JULIEI2108/Udacity-AWS-Capstone-Project/README.md

 authToken = <AccessToken>
 When you deploy and config frontend correctly and log in through auth0, you can get Access Token in the console.

 # This is my first readme documentation.
-If anyone has questions or suggestions, feel free to leave any comments.
+If anyone has questions or suggestions, feel free to leave comments.
 # Happy coding!!!